RCFE Administrator License

 Yes, all individuals associated with the facility, including the administrator, staff, and volunteers, must undergo a criminal background check and fingerprinting to ensure the safety of residents.

-How long does it typically take to receive approval for an RCFE license in California once the application is submitted?
+How long does it typically take to receive approval for an RCFE certificate in California once the application is submitted?

 The processing time varies but can take several months.
 Factors such as the completeness of the application, background check results, and inspection findings can affect the timeline.

-What are the costs associated with obtaining an RCFE license in California, including application fees and any required training?
+What are the costs associated with obtaining an RCFE certificate in California, including application fees and any required training?

 Costs can vary but may include application fees, training program tuition, exam fees, fingerprinting fees, and any necessary facility modifications to meet licensing requirements.

-Are there ongoing renewal requirements for an RCFE license in California, and if so, what are they?
+Are there ongoing renewal requirements for an RCFE certificate in California, and if so, what are they?

-Yes, RCFE licenses must be renewed every two years.
+Yes, RCFE certificates must be renewed every two years.
 Renewal requirements typically include completing continuing education units, updating documentation, and paying renewal fees.

 Can you operate an RCFE facility in California without obtaining a license, or are there consequences for doing so?